Two-Torsion Subgroups of some Modular Jacobians: Algebraic Theta Hyperplanes

-We use Hermite's theorem to determine when the shortest vector in $\mathcal{L}_{j}$ is a suitable candidate for the vector of coefficients. \begin{thm}{(Hermite)} Let $\mathcal{L}$ be an $n$ dimensional lattice and $M$ the length of the shortest non-zero vector in $L$.
-There exist constant $\mu_{n} \in \mathbb{R}_{\ge 0}$ depending on only on $n$ such that
+To determine what precision makes the shortest vector in $\mathcal{L}$ a suitable candidate for the coefficients of the minimal polynomial we use Hermite's theorem. \begin{thm}{(Hermite)} There exist constants $\mu_{n} \in \mathbb{R}_{\ge 0}$ such that for any $n$-dimensional lattice $\mathcal{L}$ we have